 The annual Scottish Real Ale Festival is taking place in Edinburgh right now so I spent yesterday afternoon there with a couple of friends.
-We used it as a wee “training session” for next month’s Great British Beer Festival—though I acknowledge that was just our flimsy excuse for drinking beer all afternoon.
+We used it as a wee “training session” for next month’s Great British Beer Festival, although I acknowledge that was just our flimsy excuse for drinking beer all afternoon.

-In an effort to stay level-headed, I stuck with 1/3 pint taster measures.
+To stay level-headed, I stuck with 1/3 pint taster measures.
 Over the course of the day, I had nine different brews so right around 3 pints.
 And that means that I had a clear head when I woke up this morning.
 (Something that never happens after a whisky festival!)

 I’m not really a beer blogger, but I’ll go ahead and share my (short and sweet) tasting notes from the day with you anyhow.
 So, in order of appearance:

 I expected this to have a bit of berry hints, as most ruby ales I’ve had do, but was very pleased with the drink regardless.
 4.5 stars on Untapped.